FaheemFHM/image-library-app/README.md

 # Image Library App

 A desktop application built with Python and PyQt5 for managing and browsing images and videos.
-This project started as a way to practice GUI design, modular architecture, and repo hygiene while learning PyQt.

-This project was intented to:
+This project was intended to:
-- Fulfill the personal need for a slideshow application for family photos.
+- Fulfil the personal need for a slideshow application for family photos.
 - Be a way to practise GUI design, system architecture and repository management.
 - Learn a Python GUI framework, in this case PyQt5.

+## Sample

 ## Features

+- Image loading and viewing
+- Image searching
+- Metadata-based filter and sort systems
+- Tag-based filtering
+- Data persistence using SQLite
+- Slideshow of selected images

 ## Tech Stack